 As there is no commodity backing it, fiat currencies run the risk of losing value when inflation sets in, or worse, hyperinflation.

-Inflation is the falling value of a currency resulting in the increased cost for goods and services, while hyperinflation is when the inflation rate rises at a rapid speed.
-Hyperinflation is classified as when inflation rates rise over 50% in a month.
+Inflation is the falling value of a currency resulting in the increased cost of goods and services, while hyperinflation is when the inflation rate rises at a rapid speed, over 50% in a month.